Migration Museum Film Club

 Please note that due to unforeseen circumstances, the screening of Babylon originally scheduled for Thursday 7 December 2017 is being postponed and will now take place in the new year.
 We apologies for any inconvenience caused.
 If you have already bought a ticket for this event, we will be in touch to offer you a full refund and we will notify you as soon as we have a replacement date.

-More film screenings to follow in February and March 2018 – we will update this page with details as soon as we have confirmation.
+More film screenings to follow – we will update this page with details as soon as we have confirmation.